bioinf-hema-emc/pseude/README.md

 | AP006222.2    |      .       |      .       |      9       |  …  |
 | …             |      …       |      …       |      …       |  …  |

-2.  `sc_table`: A look-up table that contains the groups you wish to aggregate your samples to.
+2.  `scable`: A look-up table that contains the groups you wish to aggregate your samples to.
 Take this random sampling as an example:
     <br>